The Secret Life of the American Teenager: In other media

 On June 15, 2010, The Secret Diary of Ashley Juergens was published.
-Written by Kelly and Courtney Turk, whose previous credits include episodes of 7th Heaven and NCIS, it documents the thoughts of the character Ashley Juergens in the events chronicling the first and part of the second season.
-It also includes new characters that were not shown on Secret Life.
-"We watched the episodes together and then talked briefly about ideas we each had and what we thought Ashley would have to say about whatever the storyline was.
-Then we separated and exchanged our chapters," Courtney stated while talking about the difference between writing a book and writing for television.
+It was written by Kelly and Courtney Turk, whose previous credits include episodes of 7th Heaven and NCIS.
+It documents the thoughts of the character Ashley Juergens throughout the events of the first and second seasons.
+It also includes original characters that were not depicted on Secret Life.
+While discussing the differences between novel writing and scriptwriting, Turk stated, "We watched the episodes together and then talked briefly about ideas we each had and what we thought Ashley would have to say about whatever the storyline was.
+Then we separated and exchanged our chapters."